FASTSHIFT/X-TRACK/Software/X-Track/Simulator/LVGL.Simulator/lv_fs_if/README.md

 # File System Interface

-LittlevGL has a [File system](https://docs.littlevgl.com/en/html/overview/file-system.html) module to attach memories which can manipulate with files.
+LVGL has a [File system](https://docs.lvgl.io/en/html/overview/file-system.html) module to attach memories which can manipulate with files.
 Here you can find interfaces to
 - FATFS
-- PC (Linux and Windows)
+- PC (Linux and Windows using C standard function .e.g fopen, fread)
-file systems.
+- POSIX (Linux and Windows using POSIX function .e.g open, read) file systems.

 You still need to provide the drivers and libraries, this repo gives "only" the bridge between FATFS/PC/etc and LittlevGL.